Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 What is the difference between pin-type and ratchet jack stands?

 A ratchet stand uses a toothed rack and spring-loaded pawl to hold the column at height — fast to adjust, but the pawl can fail under load if worn, dirty or poorly manufactured.
 A pin-type stand uses a solid steel pin pushed through holes in the column to lock height — coarser adjustment in fixed steps, but the pin cannot withdraw under load.
-Pin-type is the preferred mechanism where maximum security matters, and is favoured in professional workshops.
+Pin-type is the preferred mechanism where maximum security matters, and is favored in professional workshops.

 Are jack stand weight ratings per stand or per pair?

 Both exist, and packaging is not always clear.
-A stand sold as “3-tonne” may be 3T per pair (1.5T each) or 3T per stand (6T pair).
+A stand sold as “3-ton” may be 3T per pair (1.5T each) or 3T per stand (6T pair).
 Read the fine print on the spec sheet, not just the headline number.
-Always confirm per-stand capacity, calculate your axle load (kerb weight divided by two as a starting point), then buy with at least a 25–50% capacity buffer above that figure.
+Always confirm per-stand capacity, calculate your axle load (curb weight divided by two as a starting point), then buy with at least a 25–50% capacity buffer above that figure.

 What height do 3-ton jack stands reach?

-Most consumer-grade 3-tonne jack stands have a maximum height in the range of 480–520 mm, with a collapsed minimum of roughly 270–310 mm depending on the model.
+Most consumer-grade 3-ton jack stands have a maximum height in the range of 480–520 mm, with a collapsed minimum of roughly 270–310 mm depending on the model.
 For lowered cars, look for a stand that collapses below 270 mm and pair it with a low-profile floor jack; for tall vehicles needing extra working clearance, seek models at the 500 mm+ maximum end of the range.

 How do I know if a jack stand meets safety standards?